plusjade/hopjoy/pages/environments/web-browser-how.md

 In this way CSS can use the DOM to find and stylize the correct elements on the page.
 Javascript can use the DOM to find elements on the page to do cool stuff with.

-**Recap**

-- HTML maps out your application environment via the DOM.
-- CSS stylizes your application environment.
-- Javascript powers your application.